-Chlorodifluoromethane, Freon 22, R-22 (HCFC-22)

-Hexafluoropropane, R-236fa (HFC-236fa)

-R-404A, A blend of HFC-125, HFC-143a and HFC-134a R-407A, A blend of HFC-32, HFC-125, and HFC-134a
+Chlorodifluoromethane, Freon 22, R-22 (HCFC-22) Hexafluoropropane, R-236fa (HFC-236fa) R-404A, A blend of HFC-125, HFC-143a and HFC-134a R-407A, A blend of HFC-32, HFC-125, and HFC-134a

-- 4.2 EEBD equipment for Government representatives will be provided by the Government. - 4.3 ODS material must be procured as Government Furnished Material (GFM) from the DOD ODS Reserve.
-Notify the SUPERVISOR at least 14 days prior to anticipated usage. - 4.4 The following definitions are delineated by Navy policy: - 4.4.1 Recover To remove refrigerant in any condition from a system and store it in an external container without necessarily testing or processing it in any way. - 4.4.2 Recycle To reduce contaminants in used refrigerant by oil separation and single or multiple passes through devices such as replaceable core filter dryers that reduce moisture, acidity and particulate matter.
-The term usually applies to procedures implemented at the field job site or at a local service shop. - 4.4.3 Reclaim To reprocess refrigerant to new product specifications by means that may include distillation.
+- 4.2 EEBD for Government representatives will be provided by the Government. - 4.3 ODS material must be procured as Government Furnished Material (GFM) from the DOD ODS Reserve. - 4.4 The following definitions are delineated by Navy policy: - Recover To remove refrigerant in any condition from a system and store it 4.4.1 in an external container without necessarily testing or processing it in any way. - 4.4.2 Recycle - To reduce contaminants in used refrigerant by oil separation and single or multiple passes through devices such as replaceable core filter dryers that reduce moisture, acidity and particulate matter.
+The term usually applies to procedures implemented at the field job site or at a local service shop. - 4.4.3 Reclaim - To reprocess refrigerant to new product specifications by means that may include distillation.
 Chemical analysis of the refrigerant is required to determine that appropriate product specifications are met.
 This usually implies the use of processes or procedures that are available only at refrigerant reprocessing or manufacturing facilities.